-What is a Call Detail Record (CDR)?
+What Information Is Included in a Call Detail Record (CDR)?

 A CDR provides metadata - data about data - on how a specific phone number and/or user is utilizing the phone system.
 This metadata typically includes: